Declarer Play In Notrumps

 Of course we don't know that West has got the king, but we hope!

 When the club finesse works we need to repeat that process by playing a club towards the queen.
-So we cross back to the south hand with anything.
-A Spade, heart or diamond and take another finesse.
+So we cross back to the South hand with anything.
+A Spade, heart or diamond.
+Then we take another finesse.

 If everyone follows suit that'll be eight clubs gone.
 We played two rounds of clubs.
 Four clubs went each time.
 We have four remaining.
 So there's only one club left.

 When we play the ace of clubs, that's the last of East and West's clubs.
-So out of five of clubs becomes a winner.
+So our ♣5 becomes a winner.
 We make all 13 tricks.